TransistorFM/theme-docs/README.md

 #### settings

-Theme settings are configured per theme via <a href="#settings">settings_schema.json, described in detail below</a>.
+Theme settings are configured per theme via <a href="#settings-schema">settings_schema.json</a>, described in detail below.
 These settings will be available to all templates.

 An example might look like:
 - background_color - The configured background_color or default value from settings_schema.json